 Drug and alcohol rehabilitation is a challenging process that involves many ups and downs.
 After you complete your initial stay in a rehab program, the hard work is only beginning.
 Returning to “normal” life comes with its fair share of struggles, and you’ll want to do everything you can to avoid a relapse.
+Tips for Staying Sober After Drug Rehab.

 Lifestyle Changes